Skip to main content

 Hour bank (+/-) = no adjustment

 The employee must register the work hours worked in addition to the absence.
-A half day absence must be combined with a work hours registration, and the sum of the two adjusts the hour bank balance.
+A half day of absence must be combined with a work hour registration, and the sum of the two adjusts the hour bank balance.

 The hour bank is adjusted by the difference between the day’s standard hours and the sum of registered absence and registered work hours.